kausmeows/Image-Recognition/README.md

 # Image-Recognition
 Manipulating images using numpy, Cascade Classifier and OpenCv

+## image.ipynb file consists of the code which converts a normal image to RGB type and some other basic image manipulation

+## face.ipyng file extracts the face from the photo and recognizes the facial part by putting a rectangle on it.

 If we take the original image like this -

 ![The image](doctor_strange.jpg)